Loway/OpenQueueMetricsAddOns/json-auth-examples/README.md

 - A **successful** auth requires a user with the same login to exist in QM, it will be used to fetch class/key data
 - An **authoritative** auth will create the user if it does not exist
 - A **forbidden** auth will just fail
-- A **delegated** auth will ask QM to try its local database to see if a user with the gicen password exists; if so, it is used; if not, authentication fails.
+- A **delegated** auth will ask QM to try its local database to see if a user with the given password exists; if so, it is used; if not, authentication fails.